Here's Approximately How Much the Mueller Report Cost

 Mueller’s office has not yet filed an expense report for the last six months of his investigation, but including the DOJ’s contributions, the total reported cost so far is $25.2 million.

-Given that the last three expense reports have covered about six-month timespans, and the last report was approximately six months ago, it is likely that the office will file its fourth and final one soon.
+The fourth and final expense report has not yet been released, though it is likely that it will come out soon.
 The first three reports totaled approximately $6.8 million, $10 million and $8.5 million, respectively.
-So the final one, if comparable to the others, would make the final dollar amount of Mueller’s probe between $32 million and $35 million.
+So the last one, if comparable to the others, would make the final dollar amount of Mueller’s probe between $32 million and $35 million.

 Though that is a lot of money, the investigation may have actually paid for itself by uncovering tax evasion and fraud.